labvanced logoLabVanced

 Join Labavnced today and add the GAD-7 scale to your next online experiment.

-• General Population: In the study, the GAD-7 was used to assess anxiety levels in a general population sample of over 5,000 participants in Germany.
-The findings indicated that the GAD-7 showed strong reliability and construct validity, with a uni-dimensional structure that was consistent across different age and gender groups.
-The study also found that scores of GAD-7 in the general population were generally lower as compared to those in clinical settings, implying its effectiveness as a screening tool for anxiety in non-clinical populations too (Löwe et al., 2008).
+• General Population: In a general population sample of over 5,000 participants in Germany, the GAD-7 showed strong reliability and construct validity, with a unidimensional structure consistent across age and gender groups.
+Scores in this general population sample were generally lower than in clinical settings, supporting its effectiveness as a screening tool in non-clinical populations too (Löwe et al., 2008).

-• Sports psychology: In a study, the GAD-7 was used to assess anxiety and other mental health concerns among a national sample of over 7,500 student-athletes in the United States.
-The GAD-7 showed that higher anxiety levels were associated with more functional and academic difficulties, poorer perceived mental health, and lower positive mental health, supporting its effectiveness for anxiety screening and mental health assessment in student-athletes (Tran, 2020).
+• Sports psychology: In a national sample of over 7,500 collegiate student-athletes in the United States, the GAD-7 (and its 2-item short form, the GAD-2) showed good reliability and construct validity.
+Higher scores were associated with greater functional and academic difficulties and poorer perceived mental health, supporting the scale's use for anxiety screening in student-athlete populations (Tran, 2020).

-• Autism: The efforts to test GAD-7 across various clinical populations have led to researchers exploring its reliability for identifying anxiety in individuals with autism spectrum disorder (ASD).
-While it is still unknown whether the GAD-7 is reliable and valid for all autistic populations, including those that experience intellectual disabilities, this avenue of research seems to be capturing the interest of clinical psychologists given that autistic individuals may experience anxiety differently (El Baou, C., 2023).
+• Autism: Researchers have explored the GAD-7's reliability for identifying anxiety in individuals with autism spectrum disorder (ASD).
+Whether the scale is reliable and valid across all autistic populations, including those with intellectual disabilities, remains an open question, but this is an active area of interest for clinical psychologists given that autistic individuals may experience and express anxiety differently (El Baou et al., 2023).

-• Individuals with epilepsy: In a paper by Tong et al., (2016), the Generalized Anxiety Disorder-7 (GAD-7) was utilized as a screening tool to assess generalized anxiety disorder (GAD) among Chinese people with epilepsy.
-The study involved a group of 213 participants and the findings suggested that using the GAD-7 can facilitate earlier detection and appropriate intervention for anxiety in individuals with epilepsy.
+• Individuals with epilepsy: Among 213 Chinese people with epilepsy, the GAD-7 was used as a screening tool for generalized anxiety disorder.
+The findings suggested the scale can facilitate earlier detection and appropriate intervention for anxiety in individuals with epilepsy (Tong et al., 2016).

-• Individuals with addiction: In a study interested in assessing anxiety in individuals with addiction, the GAD-7 was utilized to assess anxiety disorders among participants in a community drugs treatment service.
-The study aimed to evaluate the diagnostic accuracy of the GAD-7 in comparison to the CIS-R (Clinical Interview Schedule-Revised).
-The findings supported the use of GAD-7 as an effective screening measure for identifying anxiety disorders in individuals undergoing addiction treatment (Delgadillo et al., 2012).
+• Individuals with addiction: In a community drugs treatment service, the GAD-7 was evaluated against the Clinical Interview Schedule-Revised (CIS-R) in 103 patients.
+The findings supported the GAD-7 as an effective brief screening measure for identifying anxiety disorders in individuals undergoing addiction treatment (Delgadillo et al., 2012).

 Conclusion